qnikst/HaskellNet/README.md

 [![Build Status](https://travis-ci.org/lemol/HaskellNet.svg)](https://travis-ci.org/lemol/HaskellNet)

 **NOTE: I am seeking a maintainer for this package.
-If you are interested, let me know!**
+If you are interested, let me know!
+In the mean time, this package is NOT MAINTAINED.
+Consequently that means there will not be any Hackage releases, resolution of issues, or review of pull requests unless others are interested in volunteering to help out.
+In particular I encourage anyone depending on this project to use both the Hackage releases and the Git source at their own risk.**

 This package provides client support for the E-mail protocols POP3, SMTP, and IMAP.